copernicus-mogley/zkav.club/archive-model/README.md

 * A navigable knowledge base (not just videos)
 * A growing map of ideas across the FOSS and decentralized tech ecosystems

-The goal is simple: recordings that remain useful long after they are captured.
+The goal is simple: recordings that remain useful long after they are created.

 ---